-In 2017 and 2018, the OCI Foundation successfully organized a one-day health symposia on breast cancer, breast self-examination, and cervical cancers.
-Thousands of senior secondary school female students and dozens of their teachers participated in both events A number of dignitaries were in attendance.
+In 2017 and 2018, the OCI Foundation successfully organized a one-day health symposia on breast cancer, breast self-examination, and cervical cancer.
+Thousands of senior secondary school female students and dozens of their teachers participated in both events.
+A number of dignitaries were in attendance.

 The 2018 details is available HERE.

 From 2019, the annual campaigns were replaced by a nationwide intervention called the Arm Our Youths (ArOY) Health Campaign.
 The ArOY Campaign was designed to reach out to schools across all of Nigeria’s 36 states and the Federal Capital Territory.
 This new intervention is evidence-based, and backed by the Harvard Medical School, Boston, USA.
 Details are available HERE.